Matrix Kloosterman sums modulo prime powers: The equation to prime modulus

 This proves the proposition. \end{proof}

 Now assume \(C\) is invertible.
-Since \(X\) is also invertible \(XCX=C\) if and only if \(Y=CX\) satisfies \(Y^2=C^2\) and we will count the number of solutions to this equation when \(D=C^2\) has minimal polynomial \(f^k(x)\), with \(f(x)\neq x\) is irreducible.
+Since \(X\) is also invertible \(XCX=C\) if and only if \(Y=CX\) satisfies \(Y^2=C^2\) and we will count the number of solutions to this equation under the assumption that \(C^2\) has minimal polynomial \(f^k(x)\), with \(f(x)\neq x\) irreducible.
 For this recall that any linear transformation \(T\) has a unique multiplicative Jordan–Chevalley decomposition as